Drepute/docs/docs/08-integration/02-rep3-API-suite.md

 **=> `badge/<contract_address>/<token_id>`**

-*Description*: Get the token details in a community contract
+*Description*: Get the token details in a community contract.
+**This API is a wrapper over rep3 subgraph and latency directly proportional to the subgraph.**

 *Method*: `GET`